Cristian-Castillo/Cristian-Castillo/README.md

 ### Hi there, I'm Cristian 👋

 ## I'm a lifelong learner, dog lover, and a computer scientist!
-- 🔭   I’m currently working on ios development
+- 🔭   I’m currently working on iOS development
 - 🌱   I’m currently learning everything 🤣
 - 👯   I’m looking to collaborate with other content creators
 - 🥅   2021 Goals: Contribute more to Open Source projects